 The Corner Bakery Cafe’s Cinnamon Creme Coffee cake is a “rich, golden cake swirled with ribbons of cinnamon, topped with crumbly cinnamon streusel and powdered sugar.”
 Similar to a New York crumb cake, it’s perfect for a decadent breakfast, mid-day snack, or dessert.

 Last month, my daughter and I were having lunch at the Corner Bakery and she raved about their Cinnamon Creme Coffee Cake.
 Of course, I ordered a slice and it is heavenly.
 Since it’s over $20 for a small cake, she asked if I could recreate it a home.
 A quick internet search took me to IgoYOUgo and a beautiful copy cat version of Corner Bakery’s signature coffee cake.

 It can be hard to evenly spread the batter after you add a stresuel layer to the middle of a cake, so I use an ice cream scoop to evenly spread the dough.
 Another tip is to place parchment all around the cake before sprinkling the powdered sugar to keep the serving platter clean.

 This was a close version, but my daughter thought it needed more cinnamon because it didn’t quite have the oh wow factor of the original.
+So I’ve doubled the cinnamon in the recipe below.
 It was more moist and delicious the day after it’s made, so be sure and make it the day before you plan to serve it.